Paris on a Budget

 Celebrate Paris's melting pot of cultures with inexpensive ethnic cuisine.
 Locals dine on the go with portable meals from falafel stands around the Marais like Chez Hanna at 54 Rue des Rosiers.
 Moroccan food is another inexpensive option that can be a late-night snack or hearty dinner with filling couscous dishes topped with grilled lamb or sausage at spots like Chez Omar (47 Rue de Bretagne).

 Enjoy a gourmet picnic stocked with bread, cheese and prepared foods from any of the open-air markets.
 Splurge on a bottle of wine, and laze the day away under the Eiffel Tower or in any of the city's parks for people-watching and outdoor dining at its finest.

 If you're traveling around Europe, your cheapest travel option is catching the bus with Eurolines for inexpensive coach service from Paris to major cities around Europe, including London and Brussels.

 Once you arrive, you can save on public transportation with the discount multiday Paris Visite travel card for use on the metro, bus and RER trains if you're heading out of town.
 You can also experiment with alternative modes of transportation and see the city by boat or bike.
 Take in great views of the city from the Seine onboard the Batobus, a riverboat shuttle service that makes stops at popular tourist spots along the Seine.
 There's no commentary with tourist information, but it's cheaper than many of the guided boat tours along the Seine.
-Or choose to explore the city on 2 wheels using the Velib bike rental system, which allows you to borrow bikes for a small fee from hundreds of stations around the city.
+Or choose to explore the city on two wheels using the Velib bike rental system, which allows you to borrow bikes for a small fee from hundreds of stations around the city.